CCCL: Node-Spanning GPU Collectives with CXL Memory Pooling: Evaluation

 \subsection{Evaluation Setup}

 \textbf{Hardware.} We use three nodes, each equipped with an Intel(R) Xeon(R) 6960P CPU (72 physical cores), 256\,GB of DRAM, and one NVIDIA H100 GPU with 80\,GB device memory, connected through a PCIe Gen5$\times$16 link.
 All three nodes connect to a TITAN-II CXL switch using PCIe/CXL Gen5$\times$16 links.
 Behind the switch, a memory box provides a CXL shared memory pool using six Micron CZ120 CXL Type-3 memory cards, each with 128\,GB capacity and a PCIe/CXL Gen5$\times$8 interface, for a total pool size of 768\,GB.
-We disable the DDIO~\cite{yang2025beluga} to avoid using LLC for the data transfer and set the memory pool address space as non-cacheable area.
-The CXL shared memory pool is not available in the market.
-Our evaluation platform, using realistic hardware (not emulation or simulation), represents the-start-of-the-art.
+We disable the DDIO~\cite{yang2025beluga} to avoid using LLC for the data transfer and set the memory pool address space as a non-cacheable area.
+Large-scale multi-host CXL shared memory pool platforms remain difficult to access commercially.
+Our evaluation platform, using realistic hardware (not emulation or simulation), represents the state of the art. \textcolor{camera}{\name is intended solely for research use and is not incorporated into Bytedance’s technologies.}

 \textbf{Software.} All nodes run Linux 6.2.6 with CUDA 12.8.
 We use nccl-tests 2.17.8 for evaluation. $ncclSendRecv$ are not tested because they are point-to-point primitives.